joaconigro/Hahn.ApplicationProcess.Application/README.md

 <p>This is a demo application for Hahn Softwareentwicklung.</p>

 <p>If you want to try de web app, simply follow these steps:<br>
-1. Open a command prompt on the Hahn.ApplicationProcess.Application.Web<br>
+1. Open a command prompt on the Hahn.ApplicationProcess.Application.Web.<br>
 2. Run the command `docker-compose up` (You need to have Docker installed on your computer).
-This command will build the app in production mode, so Swagger UI will not work.<br>
+This command will build the app in Development mode, so Swagger UI will work.
+If you want to run in production mode, change the argumente ASPNETCORE_ENVIRONMENT in the docker-compose file to 'Production'.<br>
 3. Open your browser and go to localhost:8080.<br>
 </p>